alicebutts/alicebutts.github.io/resources/templates/md/posts/2017-01-07-ask-not-for-whom-the-megabus-tolls.md

 We clatter through the strip malls, and the driver makes a new, special annoucement: we will be picking up passengers from a megabus that broke down.
 We all turn around in our seat to see everyone else's face.
 The bus is full.

 Then the strip malls are farther and farther apart and we are in the darkness of the Jersey expanse.
 Everyone has their phone chargers plugged in above them.
 They sway like umbilical cords.
 After the darkness come the false cities.
 Towers of red and yellow lights trick me into believing I am seeing a skyline.
-Then the smell of sulfer leaking into the bus trains me to see the smoke.
+Then the smell of sulfur leaking into the bus trains me to see the smoke.
 It billows up and wraps mysterious gray cylinders and domes; we are thirty minutes away.

 Just beyond the towers and smoke the bus slows and stops.
 Our fallen sister megabus sits on the side of the road.
 All her passengers are lined up against the highway's railing.
 Their sillouhettes are dark and for a moment the headlights of the bus illuminate their hopeless faces.